aws/aws-cdk/packages/aws-cdk-lib/aws-autoscaling/README.md

 ### Instance Maintenance Policy

-The `instanceMaintenancePolicy` allows you to configure an instance maintenance policy for your Auto Scaling group to meet specific capacity requirements during events that cause instances to be replaced, such as an instance refresh or the health check process.
+The Instance Maintenance Policy allows you to configure an instance maintenance policy for your Auto Scaling group to meet specific capacity requirements during events that cause instances to be replaced, such as an instance refresh or the health check process.